Berlime/gokarna/content/posts/Room-Updates.md

 Oh yeah, we got it first-hand, brand new back in around 2014.

-Now it is 2024.
+A decade later.
 It is really overdue for a brand new paint.
 It's just a small bedroom - square-shaped with a decent ceiling height.

-I thought choosing colours was easy but nope.
+I thought choosing colours was easy, but nope.
 I was totally wrong.
 Haha!
 Can you believe I spent hours and days agonizing the ideal colours for my atmosphere, environment and the look and feel I wanted?
 All I could say is quite a daunting task.

 Lucky there is a help of Pinterest which cuts of my decision-making time by half!